Saying more in five seconds than your average host says in a week.

 This was the last circumstance she wanted to be, the last place and circumstance she ever thought she would be.

-Her husband wasn't there, he didn't have to stand up there as a loser.
+He didn't have to stand up there as a loser.

-She's up there in the blue pantsuit, standing demurely off to the side as an irrelevancy, with her hands clasped in front of her, looking admiringly and in awe at the Messiah.
+She's up there in the blue pantsuit, standing demurely off to the side as an irrelevancy with her hands clasped in front of her, looking admiringly and in awe at the Messiah.

 And the crowd applauded tepidly.